susheel7783/neo4j-learning/neo4j.md

 MATCH (movie:Movie)
 MATCH (director:Person)-[:DIRECTED]->(movie)
 RETURN movie.title

-This code is a pattern match that looks for all movies in your database and identifies who directed them.
+(Find me all the movies that have a director assigned to them, and just show me the titles of those movies) This code is a pattern match that looks for all movies in your database and identifies who directed them.
 It specifically asks for the titles of those movies.

 Here is a simple breakdown of the logic: